phish108/empxl/doc/index.md

 ### Matrix Functions

+- MDIM(matrix) - returns the dimensions of a matrix
 - MTRIANGLE(size, lower, strict) - creates lower and upper triangle matrices.
 If strict is TRUE, then the diagonal values are 0.
 - MTRACE(matrix) - compute the trace of a matrix
 - COLSUM(matrix) - calculates the sum of each column in a matrix